Skip to main content Skip to navigation

 You can find more details of my research on our group websiteLink opens in a new window.
 In brief, we combine experiments with mathematical modelling to study microbial communities and cellular metabolism.
 We use time-lapse microscopy and metabolic measurements to study cell metabolism over time and under different conditions.
 We aim to use the resulting data to support or test mathematical models.
 These models tend to be developed at an abstract level, using differential equations and systems theory.

-On the teaching front, I have co-designed and am delivering two modules relating to understanding cellular systems and engineering microbial communities.
-Both modules are thought at Y3 level.
+On the teaching front, I have co-designed and am delivering two modules relating to understanding cellular systems and engineering microbial communities at Y3 level, and one module, introducing computational biology, at Y1 level.
 Recently, I have been also involved in an open book projectLink opens in a new window on cellular metabolism and physiology.

 Research: Technical Summary